YaoGroup/ServerMantaince/admin/conda.md

 # Installation Note for Conda Environment

 1. Follow [this](https://docs.anaconda.com/anaconda/install/multi-user/), install conda to /opt/anaconda3, but do not grant permission to create environment.
 2. `conda init` is the official way to setup the PATH for users.
 However, it will modify users' init script (i.e. .bashrc or similar).
-We avoid that by manully adding result of `conda init` into the  /etc/commonprofile, and source it at /etc/profile & /etc/zsh/zprofile:
+We avoid that by manully adding result of `conda init` into the  /etc/commonprofile.
 ```sh
 export CONDA_AUTO_ACTIVATE_BASE=false
 __conda_setup="$('/opt/anaconda3/bin/conda' 'shell.bash' 'hook' 2> /dev/null)"